-As of December 31, 2019, we are subject to fluctuations in HIBOR and LIBOR as a result of our 2015 Credit Facilities and 2021 Studio City Senior Secured Credit Facility.
-As of December 31, 2019, almost all of our total indebtedness was based on fixed rates.
-Based on our December 31, 2019 indebtedness level, an assumed 100 basis point change in HIBOR and LIBOR would be immaterial.
+As of December 31, 2020, we are subject to fluctuations in HIBOR as a result of our 2015 Credit Facilities, 2020 Credit Facilities and 2021 Studio City Senior Secured Credit Facility.
+As of December 31, 2020, approximately 96% of our total indebtedness was based on fixed rates.
+Based on our December 31, 2020 indebtedness level, an assumed 100 basis point change in HIBOR would cause our annual interest cost to change by approximately US\$2.5 million.